svrooij/msgraph-sdk-dotnet-batching/README.md

 [![github stars][badge_repo_stars]][link_repo]
 [![github sponsor][badge_sponsor]][link_sponsor]

 The Microsoft Graph Client [has](https://learn.microsoft.com/en-us/graph/sdks/batch-requests?tabs=csharp) support for Batching, which is a great idea when you are doing a lot of requests to the Graph API.
-By batching request you can achieve much higher speeds.
+By batching requests you can achieve much higher throughput.

-The original batch implementation in the GraphServiceClient is lacking some features, that I would qualify as required.
-By default the GraphServiceClient let's you combine up to 20 requests before throwing an exception.
+The original batch implementation in the GraphServiceClient feels incomplete, by default the GraphServiceClient let's you combine up to 20 requests before throwing an exception.

 By using this [extension](#introducing-the-batchrequestcontentcollection) you can combine "unlimited" requests and have this library automatically split up the requests in multiple batches.
 While staying very close to the original implementation.